-Analysis | The GOP floats punishing 13 of its members.
-Their sin?
-Giving Biden a ‘win.’
+Analysis | GOP floats punishment for its 13 apostates

 “[Biden] headed into the 2022 election year a wounded animal, and Republicans stood to make major gains,” the piece said.
 “Now, they tossed him a life raft and allowed him to put bipartisan gloss on his radical agenda.”

 The framing on other sentiments was similar.
-The prevailing idea is that this helps Democrats win elections, and that’s why it’s bad.
+The prevailing idea is that this helps Democrats win elections and that’s why it’s bad.

 “I just find it to be disappointing coming from these 13 Republicans who have given a win to [Nancy] Pelosi and a win to Joe Biden,” former Trump White House aide Mercedes Schlapp said on Fox Business.